Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/gpu_rendering.rst

 ---------------------------------------------------

 Currently NVIDIA with CUDA is rendering faster.
-There is no fundamental reason why this should be so - we do not use any CUDA - specific features - but the compiler appears to be more mature, and can better support big kernels.
+There is no fundamental reason why this should be so, because we do not use any CUDA specific features, but the compiler appears to be more mature, and can better support big kernels.
 OpenCL support is still in an early stage and has not been optimized as much.